mixpanel/docs/pages/docs/orgs-and-projects/roles-and-permissions.md

 ![image](/Add_Proj_Users.png "Add_Proj_Users")

-If there are projects that you wish everyone in your organization to have some baseline access, you can choose **All Users in the Organization** from the **Users** dropdown menu and then select a default role to provide all current and future users in your organization with this default access.
+If there are projects that you wish for everyone in your organization to have some baseline access, you can choose **All Users in the Organization** from the **User** dropdown menu and then select a default role to provide all current and future users in your organization with this default access.

 ![image](/Add_All_Users_In_Org.png "Add_All Users In Org")